sqids/sqids-spec/README.md

 ## 🔬 How it works

 Sqids is basically a decimal to hexademical conversion, but with a few extra features.
-The alphabet is larger, it supports encoding several numbers into a single ID, and it makes sure generated IDs are URL-safe (no profanity).
+The alphabet is larger, it supports encoding several numbers into a single ID, and it makes sure generated IDs are URL-safe (no common profanity).

 Here's how encoding works:

 1. A pseudo-random alphabet offset integer is chosen from the given input.
-1. Alphabet is shuffled using that offset.
+1. Alphabet is split into two pieces using that offset and that parts are swapped.
 1. Two characters are reserved from that alphabet, named `prefix` and `partition` (`prefix` is always the first character of the generated ID; `partition` is the character that acts as a separator between throwaway number and real numbers).
 1. For each input number:
    1. Another character is reserved from the alphabet, named `separator`.